caokongming/Game_AI/README.txt

 Kongming Cao 661850357
 Hongyang Lin 661613896

-To start the game, use "Field" in the scene directory, and press each number key to start each part.
+To start the game, use "Field" in the scene directory, and press each number key (1, 2, or 3) to start each part.

 1.
 separation weight = 10;